 Health spending analyzed here includes spending on public health services (in hospitals and other public health facilities) and spending on public health campaigns.
 This definition of health spending does not include Obras Sociales or PAMI spending, which is mostly funded through workers' contributions.
-Public spending on health was equal to 1.9 in 2003, 2.0 in 2006 and 2.6 percent of GDP in 2009.
-(The rest of public spending on health is included in Other Social Spending in table 1).
+As a percent of GDP, public spending on health was equal to 1.9 percent in 2003, 2.0 percent in 2006 and 2.6 percent in 2009.
+(The rest of public spending on health is included in Other Social Spending in Table 1).